TheDucky-2/DataLabX/README.md

 - Numerical & categorical workflows

-- Data cleaning

-- Preprocessing
+- Cleaning and preprocessing

 - Computation

-- **Matplotlib**-based visualization (including Missingness viz)
+- **Matplotlib**-based visualizations (including missingness plots)

-- Detailed beginner friendly documentation + API usage guides + workflow notebooks
+- Beginner-friendly documentation, API guides, and workflow notebooks

-Even in v0.1, DataLab already supports **Pandas** and partially **Polars** (internally used for performance in some methods).
+DataLab currently supports **Pandas** and partially **Polars** (used internally for performance in few methods).

 ## Installation (v0.1 Pre-Release)

-DataLab is currently in early pre-release (v0.1) and is available on TestPyPI for testing and feedback.
+DataLab is available on **TestPyPI** for early testing and feedback.

 This allows you to try DataLab without cloning the repository.